pchomik/crunner/README.rst

 crunner
 =======
-crunner is small application to run test continuously and notify about every change
+crunner is small application to run test after every change and notify about results.

 Main features: